AustinAMeyer/Cloud-Security-Secure-the-Recipe-Vault-Web-Application/README.md

 **Deliverables**:
 - **E4T4.txt** - Answers from prompts in Exercise 4, Task 4.

-###  _Optional Standout Suggestion_ Task 5 - Additional Hardening

-Make changes to the environment by updating the cloud formation template.
-You would do this by copying c3-app.yml and c3-s3.yml and putting your new code into c3-app_solution.yml and c3-s3_solution.yml.
-Brainstorm and list additional hardening suggestions aside from those implemented that would protect the data in this environment.
-Submit your answers in E4T5.txt.

-**Deliverables**:
-- _Optional_ **c3-app_solution.yml** and **c3-s3_solution.yml** - updated cloud formation templates which reflect changes made in E4 tasks related to AWS configuration changes.
-- _Optional_ **E4T5.txt** - Additional hardening suggestions from Exercise 4, Task 5.

 ## Exercise 5 - Designing a DevSecOps Pipeline